Comanche

 The Comanche tribe was divided into thirteen autonomous bands that often cooperated in war but had no political consensus, no tribal chief, and no tribal council.
 Most numerous was the Penateka band (the Honey Eaters or Wasps).
 Other prominent Comanche bands were the Quahadi (the Antelopes), the Nokoni (the Wanderers), the Kutsueka (the Buffalo Eaters), and the Yamparika (the Yamp, or potato, Eaters).
 The Comanche tribal organization was so loose that any warrior could enter or leave a band at will.
 In battle, a war chief was in charge of all of a band’s warriors.
 In time of peace, however, he had no power, and the tribespeople were autonomous, although they often listened to the advice of peace chiefs and of a council of elders.

 Comanche men did not often marry until they were well-established warriors, usually at about the age of twenty-five.
-Men were polygamous, particularly in marrying Native American womenwho were the sisters or the widows of their brothers.
+Men were polygamous, particularly in marrying Indigenous American women, who were the sisters or the widows of their brothers.
 Men could marry as many women as they were able to support, although most had only one wife.
 Each wife was given a separate dwelling, but extended families shared most homemaking activities.
 Divorce was simple and favored the Comanche man.
 Female adultery was punished by beatings or nose-clipping.
-Children were loved and doted upon by all Comanches.
+Children were loved and doted upon by all Comanche.

 Funerals included dressing the deceased in the finest clothing they owned, painting their faces, and interring them in caves or in shallow graves along with their finest possessions.
 Before 1850, a warrior’s favorite wife was often killed to accompany him to the afterlife.
 During mourning, both family and friends gashed clothing and bodies, burned the dwellings of the deceased, and destroyed horses and other wealth in their honor.
 Afterward, the names of the deceased were never again mentioned by any tribe member.

-Comanche bands had secret societies for men, which involved ritual dances, and medicinal ceremonies.
+Comanche bands had secret societies for men, which involved ritual dances and medicinal ceremonies.
 Their rituals were so secretive that relatively little is known about them as compared with those of many other tribes.
-The Sun Dance—very important to most other Plains Indian tribes—was not celebrated by the Comanches until the late nineteenth century.
+The Sun Dance—very important to most other Plains Indian tribes—was not celebrated by the Comanche until the late nineteenth century.

-Comanches lived in well-designed, finely decorated buffalo-hide tipis, made by women, and moved when new campgrounds were sought (sometimes because of the need for fresh forage for their horse herds).
+Comanche families lived in well-designed, finely decorated buffalo-hide tipis, made by women, and moved when new campgrounds were sought—sometimes because of the need for fresh forage for their horse herds.
 The buffalo provided most Comanche needs, including food.
-Comanches were nomad hunter-gatherers who neither farmed nor fished.
+Comanche people were nomadic hunter-gatherers who neither farmed nor fished.
 Their plant foods, such as potatoes, nuts, and various fruits, were all gathered by women’s foraging expeditions.
-In contrast, the Comanches were expert horse breeders, fine horse trainers, and excellent primitive veterinarians.
+In contrast, the Comanche were expert horse breeders, fine horse trainers, and excellent primitive veterinarians.
 Their horse herds were tremendous and contained exceptionally fine animals.

 Movement to Reservations